top of page

 A Thrift Store Find Becomes the Focus

 For about a week, I racked my brain to come up with something unique.
 All of a sudden, it hit me.
 I had bought this old worn out printer’s tray at Goodwill a while ago, with no real plan for it.
-So I pulled it off my shelf of thrift store “treasures” that I keep in my garage and decided that I would create a shadow box for them.
-I literally bought the printer’s tray for $1.91 and had most of the supplies I needed in my craft room to make it into something awesome, so that's what I did.

 This tray was so dirty so the first thing I did was clean the tray really well.
 I used a damp cloth with soap and water and a toothbrush to get into the groves and corners.
 After cleaning it, I decided that it had too many small compartments.
 I knew that I wanted some bigger ones in order to put in background pictures.